 Aim of Module

-This module introduces trainees to the skill of negotiation, begin conversations about ethics and to consider some of the personal aspects of being a financial mentor.
+This module introduces trainees to the skill of negotiation, begin conversations about ethics and to consider how these link with the role of being a financial mentor.

 What will you learn?

 At the completion of this module, trainees will:

 It is expected that this module will take three hours to complete.
 If you have any questions regarding the content of this module or the course, please contact your tutor.

 Module Prerequisites and resources

 Prior to starting this module, you must have:

 Completed the following modules and their associated Assignment questions.
 You must have had your Assignment questions marked by your course tutor (and completed any follow up actions) prior to moving onto the next module:

 - Module 1 – All About Financial Mentoring